THORACIC HERNIATED DISC

 Learn more about the anatomy of the thoracic spine.

-The intervertebral discs are the shock-absorbing cushions between each vertebra of your spine.
+The intervertebral discs refer to the shock-absorbing cushions between each vertebra of your spine.
 For instance, only one disc exists between each vertebra.
 Meanwhile, each disc has a strong outer ring of fibers, called the annulus, and a soft, jelly-like center, called the nucleus pulposus.
+The annulus refers to the disc’s outer layer and the strongest area of the disc.
+Also, the annulus helps connect each vertebra.
+The nucleus in the center of the disc serves as the main shock absorber.

 A herniated disc occurs when the intervertebral disc’s outer fibers (the annulus) become damaged and the soft inner material of the nucleus pulposus ruptures out of its normal space.
 If the annulus tears near the spinal canal, the nucleus pulposus material can push into the spinal canal.